+Length of Program

-The time required to complete the program will vary with the individual candidate; however, a minimum of three years of study and research is normally required.
+The time required to complete the MSc will vary with the individual candidate; however, a minimum of 12 months is normally required.

-175.43.4 The Degree of PhD in Music
+195.52.3 The Degree of PhD

+Program Requirements

+See §195.41 for information on the Paediatrics PhD program.